 Level II Fieldwork (LIIFW)

 Boston University students do not pay tuition while on Level II Fieldwork.
-The OT clinical affiliation fee is paid during the MSOT-2 Spring semester (via registration of OT590 Fieldwork Seminar/Fee) and keeps students on the university roles as full-time special students during internships.
+The OT clinical affiliation fee is paid during the MSOT-2 Spring semester (via registration of OT590 Fieldwork Seminar/Fee), equivalent to the cost of 2 credits, and keeps students on the university roles as full-time special students during internships.